zenith4183/CombatTagLite/README.md

 ## License

-CombatTagPlus is licensed to you freely under the terms of the [LGPL license](https://www.gnu.org/licenses/lgpl.html).
+CombatTagLite is licensed to you freely under the terms of the [LGPL license](https://www.gnu.org/licenses/lgpl.html).